-Stepping Stones is a nonprofit, United Way partner organization that fills gaps and meets unmet needs for providing services to children, teens and adults with disabilities.
+Stepping Stones is a nonprofit, community impact agency that fills gaps and meets unmet needs for providing services to children, teens and adults with disabilities.
 This has been the hallmark of the agency since its inception as Greater Cincinnati’s first summer camp for children with disabilities in 1963.

 Important Milestones Along the Way: